The KIT Motion-Language Dataset: Dataset

 The second important part of the dataset are the annotations in natural language.
 Each entry is associated with a set of such annotations, making it a one-to-many relationship.
 We provide this data in a very simple, JSON-based format: For each entry, the respective file contains all associated annotations as a simple array of strings.
 We chose to use JSON files for this purpose since they are trivial to parse and human-readable.

-Our dataset also contains metadata for each entry in a simple, JSON-based format.
-Each file contains information that links the entry to the Motion Annotation Tool by providing the respective ID for the entry itself and the IDs of the associated annotations.
+Our dataset also contains metadata for each entry, where each file contains information that links the entry to the Motion Annotation Tool by providing the respective ID for the entry itself and the IDs of the associated annotations.
 The IDs are unique, even across different data sources, and are guaranteed to be permanent.
 This makes them especially suitable to reference specific entries or a set of entries, which is useful in a machine learning context, where the dataset is usually split into a training, validation and test subsets.
 We consciously decided to avoid defining a split ourselves since some researchers may only work with a suitable subset of the data.
+We also make available the perplexity scores of each annotation.
+This allows researchers to prune the data (e.g. removal of annotations with unusually high perplexity) depending on their individual needs.
 The metadata also clearly states the institution that recorded the motion data and contains the necessary IDs to look up the motion in the respective source database.
 This allows researchers to retrieve additional information that could be of interest but is not part of our dataset.
 For example, the previously mentioned KIT database contains information on the subject like height, weight, and gender.
 It also provides the so-called \emph{Motion Description Tree}, which is a categorization system that assigns each motion one or multiple hierarchically organized tags (e.g. ``walk'' and ``left'') as well as additional recordings like videos and sometimes force sensor data~\cite{DBLP:conf/icar/ManderyTDVA15}.
 All of this data can be easily accessed using the provided metadata and the available API.
 Motions that originated from the CMU database can be looked up in similar fashion and we intend to include appropriate metadata for new data sources in the future as well.
+If, for example, a new data source that includes camera calibration is added, the reference to the original dataset in our metadata makes it possible to retrieve and use this calibration data as well.